Pfulcher26/Haiku-Hustle/README.md

 ## Technologies Used

 Haiku Hustle is created with HTML, CSS, CSS Bootstrap and vanilla Javascript.
 The aspect of code development that I found most engaging was creating code from scratch that allowed users to freely sort the lines of haiku.
-Originally I researched templates for a sortable list, but decided to make my own.
+Originally I researched templates for a sortable list, but in the end decided to make my own.
 I hope to refactor my code further, so that it appears as lapidary and elegant as a good haiku.

 ## Installation